ManiAm/VENTOS_Public/README.md

 Note 4: Ignore warning messages during OMNET++ compilation.

-**Step 5:** You can run the Eclipse IDE using the desktop shortcut, launcher or typing `omnetpp` in terminal.
+**Step 4:** You can run the Eclipse IDE using the desktop shortcut, application launcher or typing `omnetpp` in terminal.
 The first time you run OMNET++, Eclipse IDE asks you to select a workspace.
 Select the folder that you will use to store all your project files.
 If you have intention to store all your projects on Desktop, then change the workspace to Desktop.
 Also check "Use this as the default and do not ask again".

 "Introduction to OMNET++" page will appear.
 Click on "Workbench".
 Then it asks you to install INET framework or import some examples into your workspace.
 Uncheck them both since we do not need them for the time being.

-**Step 6:** Now you can import VENTOS project into the OMNET++ IDE.
+**Step 5:** Now you can import VENTOS project into the OMNET++ IDE.
 Choose "File->Import" from the menu.
 Choose "General->Existing Projects into Workspace" from the upcoming dialog and proceed with "Next".
 Choose "Select root directory" and select the VENTOS folder.
 "VENTOS" should appear in the "Projects" section.
 Unselect "Copy project into workspace" if the VENTOS folder is already in your workspace.
 Click "Finish".

 Note: Wait for a while until "C/C++ Indexer" finishes its job.

-**Step 7:** Now you can build the VENTOS project.
+**Step 6:** Now you can build the VENTOS project.
 Use Ctrl+B or right-click on the project name and choose "Build Project".
 Wait for a while and then check the console windows at the bottom of the Eclipse IDE to make sure no errors occurred.

 Running VENTOS